An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Introduction

+Predicting the severity of bug reports, however, does not help in detecting bugs and their severity from the beginning of the software development life cycle (SDLC).
+Detecting bugs at the later stages of SDLC is much more expensive than detecting and fixing them early~\cite{ibm}.
+In this paper, we aim to study the feasibility of predicting software bugs and their severity using source code metrics and different static analysis tools.
+Code metrics have shown a great deal of success in predicting code smell \cite{tufano2015and}, maintenance effort \cite{polo2001using} and defects \cite{giger2012method,ferenc2020deep}.
 Static analysis tools such as SpotBugs~\cite{spotbugs}, the successor to the popular FindBugs \cite{findbugs} tool, Facebook Infer \cite{infer}, and Google Error Prone \cite{error_prone} have also been successfully used in related research \cite{habib2018many,tomassi2018bugs}.
 These tools use different techniques such as AST-based patterns or data-flow analysis to find a bug's existence and to predict the bug's type and severity.
-These tools are updated regularly to cover modern bug patterns and they require the compiled code to perform the analysis which takes longer than the source code metric calculation (e.g, several hours compared to several minutes) which makes it less practical for big projects.

-To the best of our knowledge, there is no study that explores code metrics and modern static analysis tools' ability in estimating bug severity.
-Our approach focuses on method-level granularity in contrast to class/module-level, since researchers and developers find the class/module level granularity too coarse-grained for practical usage \cite{shihab2012industrial,pascarella2020performance,grund2021codeshovel,hata2012bug}.
+Our approach focuses on method-level granularity in contrast to class/module-level, since many studies have shown that developers find the class/module level granularity impractical (too coarse-grained to be useful for remedial actions) \cite{shihab2012industrial,pascarella2020performance,grund2021codeshovel,hata2012bug}.
 We use two popular datasets: Defects4J~\cite{just2014defects4j}, and Bugs.jar~\cite{saha2018bugs} which contain real bugs from different open-source Java projects.
 We studied 19 projects containing 1,668 bugs (3,358 buggy methods) for our quantitative study.
-Furthermore, we studied 60 randomly sampled bugs from both datasets for our qualitative study to find the bug characteristic according to their severity labels.
+Furthermore, we studied 140 randomly sampled bugs from both datasets for our qualitative study to find out when and why different code metrics and the existing static analysis tools fail to distinguish bug severity.

-To guide our study, we target answering the following research questions (RQ):
+To guide our study, we aim to answer the following research questions (RQ):